netresearch/docker-ftp-server/README.rst

-Netresearch docker image for to provide a ftp server
+Netresearch Docker image for to provide a FTP server
 ====================================================

 This image provides a ftp server for multiple users which can be freely defined and are created on startup.